 Don’t assume but verify

 Don’t assume anything.
 If things are not clear, ask about it.
 My house is approximately 1 hour away from Amsterdam.
 I had many people assuming they could visit Amsterdam on a daily basis.
 I understand that for a lot of people in the world, an hour is “close” but not in the Netherlands.
 Mentioning you’ll have family in Amsterdam or Belgium when applying for a job in the Netherlands will not convince the home owners to pick you for your first house sitting job.
 Investigate the area or the town.
 Is there anything to do when you stay there for a month?
 How much does public transportation costs when you want to get out and explore the area.
 Don’t assume the house comes with a car or things will work out: ask questions.

-So are you thinking of giving housesitting a try?
+So do you consider to give house sitting a try?
 Feel free to use my link which gives you 20% off on your TrustedHouseSitters Membership.

 Need more help?
 I’m made a sample application letter to make it even easier to write your first application for a house sitting job.
 Just change the names and dates and apply it to your own situation and you’re good to go.
 Click the image to start the download.

 Are you looking for a way to land some house sitting jobs?
 Please follow my 5 do’s and 5 don’ts and you’ll have a good shot at getting your first house sitting assignment.
 Have you ever thought about housesitting for someone?
 Did you land your first house sitting job?
 What did you do to get it?
 Please share your experiences below.